 What to do now?

-Positive reinforcement is very important, so keep replaying your video takes, often to.
+Positive reinforcement is very important, so keep replaying your video takes, often.
 You will see how far you have come from your first shaky spluttering to your new, far better, delivery.
 The confidence gained from this positive reinforcement will be massive!

 You Are a Star!